We believe faith flourishes when Christians share the joys and struggles of life in a trusted community.

 “The fear of the Lord is the beginning of knowledge.”

-RBC students have an opportunity to mature and develop life skills together through renting local apartments.
-Sharing an apartment with classmates will allow you to gain independence, responsibility, and a closer community of friends.
-As a new student, you will receive the support of our Student Care team, a committed group of staff and alumni, who will help you find affordable housing in the area and settle into your new home.
+RBC students also have the opportunity to rent local apartments with classmates.
+As a new student, you will receive the support of our Admissions team, a committed group of staff, who will help connect you with other students to find affordable housing in the area and settle into your new home.
+Learn more.

 For those interested in part-time work, our student employment program allows students to apply for positions at RBC and Ligonier Ministries.
 We view student employment as an extension of the classroom and aim to foster valuable learning experiences and mentorship.
 These student jobs can also help you cover educational costs and living expenses without having to commute to off-campus work.